FreshRSS/FreshRSS/docs/en/admins/07_LinuxUpdate.md

 **Note that FreshRSS contains a built-in update system.** It’s easier to use if you don’t understand the commands that follow.
 It’s available through the web interface of your FreshRSS installation, Administration → Update.

+Please read the general advices from “[Backing Up and Updating FreshRSS](04_Updating.md)” before applying any command from this guide.

 ## Pausing automatic feed updates

 If [Automatic Feed Updating](08_FeedUpdates.md) has been configured, temporarily suspend the automatic feed updates during the upgrade process.